 Coursework deadlines, revision timetables, hours-long exams: studying is no easy ride.
-Of course, the learning career opportunities are more than worth it.
+Of course, the career opportunities that follow are more than worth it though.

 You’ll get the most out of your study time if you feel fit and healthy.
 You can do this by: